fabiograsso/iam-fabiograsso-net/content/pages/privacy.md

 - Your technical information may be processed by Cloudflare in accordance with their [Privacy Policy](https://www.cloudflare.com/privacypolicy/)
 - Newsletter data is processed by Brevo according to their [Privacy Policy](https://www.brevo.com/legal/privacypolicy/)
+- Contact-form data is processed by KwesForms in accordance with their [Privacy Policy](https://kwesforms.com/privacy)
 - Comment data is processed by GitHub according to their [Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)
 - No personal data is shared by me with any other third parties